Project on Managing the Atom Internship

 Author: Josh Anderson, Coordinator, Project on Managing the Atom

-The Project on Managing the Atom (MTA) at the Harvard Kennedy School of Government seeks Student Associates for the Spring of 2015.
+The Project on Managing the Atom (MTA) at the Harvard Kennedy School of Government seeks Student Associates for the summer of 2015.
 These internships provide opportunities for undergraduate or graduate students to meet experts in nuclear policy, attend lectures and seminars, and assist MTA project faculty, staff, and fellows with their research.
 MTA will provide a modest hourly wage or academic credit for the internship.
 The MTA project conducts and disseminates policy-relevant research on a variety topics including:

 - Reducing the risk of nuclear and radiological terrorism

 - Stopping the spread of nuclear weapons

 - Reducing the dangers of existing nuclear stockpiles

 - Lowering the barriers to the safe, secure, and peaceful use of nuclear energy

 The project supports an international group of pre- and post-doctoral fellows and other experts working on these issues.

 MTA Student Associates provide research assistance for faculty, fellows, and staff, and occasionally help with other tasks, such as coordinating seminars and events, or helping with website and database maintenance.
 The position is a great opportunity to learn more about nuclear policy issues, while getting hands-on experience in both research and administrative work.
 Full-time and part-time arrangements may be possible.

 To apply or request further information on the summer internship, please contact Joshua Anderson, the Program Coordinator to the Project on Managing the Atom at firstname.lastname@example.org.